False Memory Syndrome Foundation: History

-Founded in March 1992 by Pamela and Peter Freyd, after their thirty-three year old daughter Jennifer Freyd accused her father of sexually abusing her as a teenager.
+Founded in March 1992 by Pamela and Peter Freyd, after their thirty-three-year-old daughter Jennifer Freyd accused her father of sexually abusing her as a teenager.
 The parents believed that their daughter's memories of abuse were due to a therapist who had influenced fabricated remembrances of abuse when Jennifer sought out therapy for her anxiety attacks over an upcoming Christmas family visit.

 The accusations between the family members escalated after Pamela Freyd published an article in 1991 titled “How Could This Happen?
 Coping with a False Accusation of Incest and Rape” in the journal Issues in Child Abuse Accusations.
 Pamela Freyd used the name Jane Doe but details made it obvious who really was responsible, thus outing daughter Jennifer Freyd.
 The parents decided to form the organization False Memory Syndrome Foundation (FMSF) out of their home in Center City Philadelphia.

-The term false memory syndrome was coined to define a set of behaviours and actions resulting from false memories of trauma and/or sexual abuse.
+The term false memory syndrome was coined to define a set of behaviours and actions resulting from false memories of trauma and sexual abuse.
 The memories are recovered as an adult, usually during therapy and contested by the person accused.
 This pattern furthered the need to incorporate in order to provide research and advocate for others falsely accused.

 Initially, the Foundation sought to document the phenomena of false memories, provide support to parents accused by their adult children, and to raise awareness in the media.
-Other founding members of the FMSF were psychiatrists from Philadelphia, Martin Orne, Harold Lief.
+Other founding members of the FMSF were psychiatrists from Philadelphia, Martin Orne, and Harold Lief.